zachvalenta/notes-sw/system/architecture.md

 * aka open-closed principle (from SOLID) https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle
 * _forward compatibility_: old code can handle new data; typically harder to do 📙 Kleppmann [112] typically old code doesn't touch new fields [129]
 > how would this happen unless you logged in

-KLEPPMANN
-* _reliability_: works even if hw/sw failure [6]
-* _scalability_: able to deal w/ growth (data, traffic, complexity)
-* _maintainability_: other devs able to work on system
-> it is well know that the majority of the cost of software is not in its intial development, but its ongoing maintenance [Kleppmann 18] https://www.jefftk.com/p/designing-low-upkeep-software
-* _db on 1 machine_: requires planned downtime [8]
-* _db on n machines_: can do rolling upgrade [8]
-* _n db_:
-* _things that can go wrong_: runaway process (consuming too much memory) [8] unresponsive downstream service [9] operator error [9]
-* _how to prevent things going wrong_: testing https://danluu.com/why-benchmark/ easy rollback, monitoring
-* _fan out_: num of req to other services to handle one incoming req [11] 📍 need to review SQL of Twitter example
-* _evolvability_: ability to change different parts of system independently [Kleppmann 4.128]

 * _monolith_: single service, single data store https://news.ycombinator.com/item?id=24505467
 * _SOA (service oriented)_: n services, n data stores